hkyoon94/Research/README.md

 3. RC_TDA/ contains the study using TDA with reservoir computing(RC), to predict the bifurcation of unknown time-series. routines.py is the main module of this project, and RC_TDA/workspace/ contains codes for various experiments based on the module.

 4. RPS/ contains the study of extracting time-series features from the Monte-Carlo simulation data of RPS(Rock-Paper-Scissors) biodiversity model.
-RPS_routines.py is the main module of this project, and RPS/workspace/ contains codes various experiments based on the module.
+RPS/RPS_routines.py is the main module of this project, and RPS/workspace/ contains codes various experiments based on the module.
+RPS/example.ipynb shows the tutorial for using the module RPS/RPS_routines.py.